(Click on the picture to get a larger version)

 “A small village nestled around the abbey of Saint-Germain-des-Prés which was consecrated in 558 by the bishop of Paris.
 In the Middle Ages, it was outside the city.
 The town of Saint-Germain was established in the twelfth century and had about 600 inhabitants.”
 (Wikipedia)

 Saint-Germain-des-Prés became a center for intellectuals already in the 17th century, but what we associate today with the name is the famous Café de Flore and the café Les Deux Magots.
-A host of intellectuals, philosophers, artists and poets would often be seen at those two cafés, among them Jean Paul Sartre and Simone de Beauvoir and other ‘existentialists’ are best known perhaps, but also Jacqeus Prévert, a poet I love for his compassion and his simple style, and Ernest Hemingway.
+A host of intellectuals, philosophers, artists and poets would often be seen at those two cafés.
+Among them Jean Paul Sartre and Simone de Beauvoir are the best known perhaps of the so-called ‘existentialists’, but also Jacqeus Prévert, a poet I love for his compassion and his simple style.
+And there was also Ernest Hemingway.
 The list could go on and on with names of more famous people who were seen regularly in this quartier.